 Since 2004, the Sakai community within the global higher education sector as well as commercial affiliates around the world have been providing a growing, flexible, and innovative open source platform with powerful functionality for online learning.

-Every release of Sakai is bundled with a standard set of core tools, delivering discussion capabilities, announcements, messaging, file management, assignment delivery, assessments, and more.
-The latest release of Sakai has a responsive design interface and supports advanced online approaches such as flipped classrooms and fully-online teaching.
+Sakai is bundled with a standard set of core tools, delivering discussion capabilities, announcements, messaging, file management, assignment delivery, assessments, and more.
+Sakai now has a responsive design interface and supports fully-online teaching.

 Since 2001, the Moodle learning platform has expanded as an open source platform for educators to develop and manage courses online.
 Moodle is based on strong pedagogical principles, providing a private learning space to design online courses with flexible content and collaborative activities so the students are constantly experiencing feedback.

 The Moodle project is run by Moodle HQ from Perth, Australia, but would not be what it is without a huge community of users.

 The community collaborates and assists each other on moodle.org as well as in the Moodle forums, the wiki-based Moodle Documentation, Moodle Tracker for bugs and new features, the course-sharing site Moodle.net, and the Moodle Translation portal.

 (Moodle and the Moodle logo are trademarks of Moodle Pty Ltd.)

 Karuta is a flexible open source tool for the creation of learning, assessment, accreditation and presentation portfolios.
 It allows the teaching and learning designer full control to create portfolio templates and workflows.
 (Some high level scripting skills are required)